godotengine/godot-docs/learning/features/2d/using_tilemaps.rst

 Also set the cell size to '50', since that is the size used by the tiles.
 Quadrant size is a tuning value, which means that the engine will draw and cull the tilemap in blocks of 16x16 tiles.
-This value is usually fine and does not need to be changed, but can be used to tune performance in specific cases (if you know what you are doing).
+This value is usually fine and does not need to be changed, but can be used to fine tune performance in specific cases (if you know what you are doing).

 Painting your world